fbpx Skip to Content

 A person watching me exercise was. the. worst.

-Mostly because I was so weak that I struggled with a lot of the exercises she gave me and as sweet as this girl was, she continuously expressed how surprised she was at how little I could lift/push/squat/whatever else.
-Even though I was still 55 pounds less than my heaviest, I felt completely inadequate and just wanted to hide.
+Mostly because I was so weak that I struggled with a lot of the exercises she gave me.
+As sweet as that girl was, she continuously expressed how surprised she was at how little I could lift/push/squat/whatever else and it was incredibly discouraging.

 That’s when I decided to start running.